November 14, 2025

 • Back pain: Since the pancreas is an organ located deep in the abdomen, sometimes the pain from pancreatic cancer can radiate or move to the back.

-• Change in color of the stool or urine: Light-colored stool and dark urine can be a symptom of pancreatic cancer when there’s a blockage connecting the tubes from the gallbladder, leading to a bile buildup.
+• Change in colour of the stool or urine: Light-coloured stool and dark urine can be a symptom of pancreatic cancer when there’s a blockage connecting the tubes from the gallbladder, leading to a buildup.

 • Itchy skin: This can be due to the buildup of bilirubin in the skin.